 We evaluate generator availability by examining the amount of capacity on outage as well as the ratio of capacity on outage to total capacity.
 Our first analysis is shown in Figure 17.
-We compare the daily average capacity of Duke resources (excluding Progress resources) on outage during the on-peak hours as well as the VACAR price and the prices at which Duke made realtime sales.
+We compare the daily average capacity of Duke resources (excluding Progress resources) on outage during the on-peak hours as well as the wholesale power index price and the prices at which Duke made real-time sales.